1. What is DPC latency

 2. How to check DPC latency

-Lets start with the test system: Core 2 Duo 8400 3.0 GHz, DFI LP UT P35 motherboard,Marvell 1 GB Lan onboard, Realtek ALC885 audio onboard,2×2 GB Ram, ATI HD 3870 video card, Asus Xonar DX sound card, Windows XP x64 (sp2), Windows 7 x64
+DPC latency tests done on the following configuration: Core 2 Duo 8400 3.0 GHz, DFI LP UT P35 motherboard,Marvell 1 GB Lan onboard, Realtek ALC885 audio onboard, 2x2 GB Ram, ATI HD 3870 video card, Asus Xonar DX sound card, Windows XP x64 (sp2), Windows 7 x64(sp1), DPC Latency Checker.

 The tests where done with 5.1 channel/44.1KHz settings except the cases where there are other settings specified.
 For comparison I also tested my on-board audio card Realtek ALC885 with Realtek HD 2.50 driver

 Values are approximates.
-Values between 0-300 are good, 300-500 are OK, 500-1000 are bad and values >1000 are terrible.
+Values between 0-300µs are good, 300-500µs are OK, 500-1000µs are bad and values >1000us are terrible.

 Don't compare Windows XP results with those of Windows 7.
 Windows 7 is a clean install where Windows XP is fully loaded with programs.
 After closing the programs that where running in the background, such as Rainmeter, the results for Uni Xonar low DPC latency on XP where 68 µs .

 As you can see Realtek did a pretty good job with their drivers, the differences are enormous between Realtek and ASUS/C-MEDIA drivers with the same settings.
-For those of you who don't know, I made a version of the Xonar drivers (Uni Xonar low DPC latency) which disables Asus Audio Center from startup, resulting in a lower DPC latency at ~120µs .
+For those of you who don't know, I made a version of the Xonar drivers (UNi Xonar low DPC latency) which disables Asus Audio Center from startup, resulting in a lower DPC latency at ~120µs .
 This doesn't mean that if you disable autostartup for Realtek Panel you will get better results.
 ASUS Xonar drivers are special and issues pop-up where they shouldn't.

-3.2 Network activity impact on DPC latency – showcase
+3.2 Network activity impact on DPC latency

 Here are 2 examples where increased network activity rises DPC latency

-a) µtorrent network usage: 10 KBps Download, 310 KBps Upload
+a) µtorrent - network usage: 10 KBps Download, 310 KBps Upload

-b) µtorrent network usage: 4,5 MBps Download, 300 KBps Upload
+b) µtorrent - network usage: 4,5 MBps Download, 300 KBps Upload

-4. Tips & tweaks in reducing DPC latency
+4. Tips & tweaks for reducing DPC latency

 - Update your drivers (especially audio, network LAN, WiFi, Bluetooth, TV tuner).
 Try searching for them on the original chip manufacturer and not on the motherboard manufacturers page.

-- Disable any motherboard/CPU monitors that autostart with windows (like GigaByte EasyTune, ASUS AI Probe and so on)
+- Disable any motherboard/CPU monitors that autostart with Windows (like GigaByte EasyTune, ASUS AI Probe and so on)